Nostoi: Date

-The date of composition of the Nostoi, and the date when it was set in writing, are both very uncertain.
-The text is most likely to have been finalized in the seventh or sixth century BCE.
+Both the date of composition of the Nostoi and the date that it was set into writing are very uncertain.
+The text is most likely to have been finalized in the 7th or the 6th century BC.

-Content
+Contents

 The Nostoi relates the return home of the Greek heroes after the end of the Trojan War.
 In current critical editions only five and a half lines of the poem's original text survive.
-Current understandings on its storyline are almost entirely confined to a summary of the Cyclic epics contained in the chrestomathy attributed to an unknown Proklos (possibly to be identified with the 2nd century AD grammarian Eutychios Proklos).
+Current understandings on its storyline are almost entirely confined to a summary of the Cyclic epics contained in the chrestomathy attributed to an unknown Proklos (possibly to be identified with the 2nd-century AD grammarian Eutychius Proclus).
 A few other references also give indications of the poem's storyline.

 The poem opens as the Greeks are getting ready to set sail back to Greece.
-The goddess Athena is wrathful because of the Greeks' impious behaviour in the sack of Troy (see Iliou persis).
+The goddess Athena is wrathful because of the Greeks' impious behaviour in the sack of Troy (see Iliupersis).
 Agamemnon waits behind, to appease her; Diomedes and Nestor set sail straightaway, and reach home safely; Menelaus sets sail, but encounters a storm, loses most of his ships, lands in Egypt and is delayed there for several years.
-Other Greeks, including the prophet Calchas, go by land to Kolophon, where Calchas dies and is buried.
+Other Greeks, including the prophet Calchas, go by land to Colophon, where Calchas dies and is buried.

 As Agamemnon is getting ready to sail, Achilles's ghost appears to him and foretells his fate.
-Agamemnon makes a sacrifice and sets sail anyway; Neoptolemus, however, is visited by his grandmother, the sea-nymph Thetis, who tells him to wait and make further sacrifices to the gods.
-Zeus sends a storm against Agamemnon and those accompanying him at Athena's request, and the lesser Ajax dies on the Kapherian rocks on the southern end of Euboia.
+Agamemnon makes a sacrifice and sets sail anyway; Neoptolemus, however, is visited by his grandmother, the sea nymph Thetis, who tells him to wait and make further sacrifices to the gods.
+Zeus sends a storm against Agamemnon and those accompanying him at Athena's request, thus Ajax the Lesser dies on the Kapherian rocks on the southern end of Euboea.
 Neoptolemus follows Thetis's advice and goes home by land; in Thrace he meets Odysseus at Maroneia, who has traveled there by sea.
 Neoptolemus arrives home, though Phoenix dies en route, and there he is recognised by his grandfather Peleus.

-Agamemnon arrives home and is there murdered by his wife Clytemnestra and her lover, Agamemnon's cousin Aegisthus.
+Agamemnon arrives home and is thereby murdered by his wife Clytemnestra and her lover, Agamemnon's cousin Aegisthus.
 Later Agamemnon's and Clytemnestra's son Orestes avenges the murder by killing both of them.
 Finally Menelaus arrives home from Egypt.
 (This last section, known as the Oresteia, is narrated in Odyssey books 3 and 4 by Nestor and Menelaos; and it was later also the basis for Aeschylus' trilogy of tragic plays, the Oresteia.)

 At the end of the Nostoi the only living Greek hero who still has not returned home is Odysseus.
 His return is narrated in the Odyssey.